 All WISD students in kindergarten and grade two are automatically considered for Gifted and Talented services.
 A referral is not required; however, parent input is requested.

 The referral includes 10 survey questions about the student.

 Written parental consent will be obtained before any special testing or individual assessment is conducted as a part of the screening and identification process.

-All student information collected during the screening and identification process will be an educational record, subject to the protections set out in policies.
+All student information collected during the screening and identification process will be educational record subject to the protections set in policies.

-A parent awareness session will be held on March 8, 2022 at 5:30 p.m. in the Board Room at the Education Support Center.
-This optional session will provide an overview of the assessment procedures and services.
+A parent awareness session will be held March 22, 2024 at 8:00 am in the PLC Room at the Education Support Center.
+This optional session will provide an overview of the procedures and services.

-Spanish: Encuesta para padres de GT para estudiantes de segundo grado (abierta del 14 al 25 de febrero de 2022)
+Encuesta para padres de GT para estudiantes de segundo grado (abierta del 16 de febrero de 2024)